TheRedSpy15/LTECleanerFOSS/README.md

 ![image](https://user-images.githubusercontent.com/32081703/229712969-c242062f-5b82-4d28-896a-123bf131a7c4.png)

-This screenshot is appearently the reason.
-Appearently it "deceives" users.
+This screenshot is apparently the reason.
+Apparently it "deceives" users.

-Without the vital revenue from the playstore varient, the FDroid varient will go unsupported.
+Without the vital revenue from the playstore variant, the FDroid variant will go unsupported.
 I do not have time for it anymore without some compensation.

 Thank you all for using my app.
 Never thought I'd hit 100k users on anything I'd make, but I did.
 Thank you